Frequent Questions about EJSCREEN

 What additional supplementary data is available in EJSCREEN outside of the 11 environmental variables?

-Outside of the twelve environmental indicators, EJSCREEN provides additional environmental data layers, layers for delineating boundaries, and other data on locations of EPA grant recipients.
-The tool also provides printed reports from selected areas with a wide variety of data from the 2010 and 2000 Census and 2012 American Communities Survey.
+Outside of the eleven environmental indicators, EJSCREEN provides additional environmental data layers, layers for delineating boundaries, and other data on locations of EPA grant recipients.
+The tool also provides printed reports from selected areas with a wide variety of data from the decennial Census and American Communities Survey.

 How do I cite EJSCREEN?